vegardit/copycat/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6f32ab9599e166bb9b59/maintainability)](https://codeclimate.com/github/vegardit/copycat/maintainability)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

 **IMPORTANT Copycat is currently in alpha testing and may not work as expected!
-DO NOT USE WITH IMPORTANT DATA.**
+DO NOT USE WITH IMPORTANT DATA!**

 1. [What is it?](#what-is-it)
 1. [Installation](#installation)